UniMath/agda-unimath/src/elementary-number-theory/nonpositive-integers.lagda.md

     ( is-set-ℤ)
 ```

-### The only nonpositive integer with a nonpositive negative is zero-ℤ
+### The only nonpositive integer with a nonpositive negative is zero

 ```agda
 is-zero-is-nonpositive-neg-is-nonpositive-ℤ :